aschandan/aschandan/README.md

 - Occasionally posting my works on my <a href="https://www.instagram.com/amandeep_s_chandan/">Instagram</a> and <a href="https://www.behance.net/deepsc">Behance</a>
 - Lurking on <a href="https://twitter.com/AmandeepChandan">Twitter</a> and <a href="https://www.linkedin.com/in/amandeep-chandan00/">LinkedIn<a/>

+###### If you ever need to contact me or just wish to chat about anything, send me an email!

 ## Any fun facts 🤔?
 - I have a kazzo
 - I can fold a mean origami swan
-- I love peanut butter (seriously I love it too much)
+- I love peanut butter

-###### If you ever need to contact me or just wish to chat about anything, send me an email!

 # About my repo(s):